oracle/graal/docs/tools/insight/Insight-Manual.md

 ![Heap Stack](img/Insight-HeapStack.png)

-A `dump.hprof` file is going to be created at the end of the `measure` function capturing the state of your program memory.
+A _dump.hprof_ file is going to be created at the end of the `measure` function capturing the state of your program memory.
-Inspect the generated `.hprof` file with regular tools like [VisualVM](https://www.graalvm.org/tools/visualvm/) or [NetBeans](http://netbeans.org):
+Inspect the generated _.hprof_ file with regular tools such as [VisualVM](https://www.graalvm.org/tools/visualvm/) or [NetBeans](http://netbeans.org):

 ![Heap Inspect](img/Insight-HeapInspect.png)

-The previous picture shows the heap dump taken at the end of the `measure` function in the [sieve.js](https://github.com/oracle/graal/blob/5ec71a206aa422078ac21be9949f8eb8918b3d3c/vm/benchmarks/agentscript/sieve.js) script.
+The previous picture shows the heap dump taken at the end of the `measure` function in the [_sieve.js_](https://github.com/oracle/graal/blob/5ec71a206aa422078ac21be9949f8eb8918b3d3c/vm/benchmarks/agentscript/sieve.js) script.
 The function has just computed one hundred thousand (count available in variable `cnt`) prime numbers.
 The picture shows a linked list `Filter` holding prime numbers from `2` to `17`.
 The rest of the linked list is hidden (only references up to depth `10` were requested) behind `unreachable` object.